 A good example of the fusion and richness that immigrants have brought to the country and one of the most popular foods in Costa Rica is this Tico version of Chinese fried rice.

-A Costa Rican taco is basically a Mexican flauta with different toppings.
-A corn tortilla is stuffed with shredded beef and then fried.
-We then cover the whole thing with French fries and cabbage and bathed it in ketchup and mayonnaise (or in some places pink sauce).
+We then cover the whole thing with French fries and cabbage and bathe it in ketchup and mayonnaise (or in some places pink sauce).

 You won’t find carne asada on any menu- it’s a traditional Costa Rican potluck/party/excuse to drink cocktails.
 Steak is grilled, tortillas are consumed, chimichurri is inhaled by the gallon.